President Trump Says IG Report ‘Totally Destroys’ Former FBI Director James Comey

 President Donald Trump on Saturday continued to try to capitalize on the Justice Department’s internal watchdog report on the department’s handling of the Hillary Clinton email probe in an attempt to discredit special counsel Robert Mueller’s Russia investigation.

-“The IG Report totally destroys James Comey and all of his minions including the great lovers, Peter Strzok and Lisa Page, who started the disgraceful Witch Hunt against so many innocent people,” Trump tweeted Saturday morning, adding, “It will go down as a dark and dangerous period in American History!
+“The IG Report totally destroys James Comey and all of his minions including the great lovers, Peter Strzok and Lisa Page, who started the disgraceful Witch Hunt against so many innocent people,” Trump tweeted Saturday morning, adding, “It will go down as a dark and dangerous period in American History!”

 The President has previously said that the Justice Department inspector general’s report is a “total disaster” for the former FBI chief, whom he fired in May of last year.